VictoryLinux/victory-arco/README.md

     cd victory-gnome

-    If you want to install Gnome DE ./arcosetup-gnome.sh
+1.)
+If you want to install Gnome DE
+    ./arcosetup-gnome.sh

+If you run this one first, it should continue to the second script automatically

-    If you have already installed Gnome DE ./arcosetup-victory.sh
+2.)
+If you have already installed Gnome DE
+    ./arcosetup-victory.sh

 you will be asked several questions as it progresses, when it reboots you should be good to go.